All Episodes

 But it gets even worse.

-This morning during a House Intelligence Committee hearing on international security threats, the National Intelligence Director, James Clapper testified.
+This morning during a House Intelligence Committee hearing on international security threats, the National Intelligence Director James Clapper testified.

-Do you consider the Muslim Brotherhood a danger based on their extremist ideology?
+Sue Myrick, North Carolina, do you consider the Muslim Brotherhood a danger based on their extremist ideology?

 Can you speak to the validity of the memorandum that I mentioned?